basakesin/ABMFEM/README.md

-# Annealing-Based Model-Free Expectation Maximization Algorithm (ABMFEM)
+# Annealing-Based Model-Free Expectation Maximization Algorithm (ABMFEM) MATLAB Package

  This code provides an example run of the anneling-based model-free expectation maximization algorithm provided by the abmfem package.

 Annealing-Based Model-Free Expectation Maximization Algorithm can be estimate the number of clusters and assigned samples to this clusters without any pre-knowledge.

 ## Usage
 ----
 ```